 I've done the math and know how much I'm comfortable spending each month and have decided how much cash I can put down.
 Is it time to start shopping yet?

 While you may know someone who has had a good experience with lenders such as Quicken Loans, they were the lucky ones.
 When something goes wrong with one of these lenders it tends to go really wrong!
-Keep in mind that local mortgage brokers and loan officers rely on referrals from local REALTOR®.
+Keep in mind that local mortgage brokers and loan officers rely on referrals from the local REALTOR® community.
 If they don’t provide excellent customer service then they won’t get business.
-On the other hand, internet providers rely primarily on their advertising to get business not their reputation.
+On the other hand, internet providers rely not on their reputation, but primarily on their advertising to get business.
 Ask a REALTOR® for several recommendations of local lenders.

 Check out our MORTGAGES section to learn about the different types of mortgages you may want to ask your lender about.